tan-zhihao1/kickpi-book/rk3576/en/12-Hardware Function Test.md

 ## ADC

-You can check the corresponding ADC location and channel number through [Expansion Pin Chapter] (#ExpansionPin-K7)
+You can check the corresponding ADC location and channel number through  [Expansion Pin](#ExpansionPin-K7)

 ** Read ADC value **